things to do in Ottawa with kids

-Whether you’re a local or a tourist in Ottawa, you’ll find that Ottawa is very family-friendly, which is part of what makes it one of the best places to live in Ontario.
+Whether you’re a local or a tourist in Ottawa, you’ll find that Ottawa is very family-friendly, and has lots of things that are fun for kids and adults.

 So, let’s jump in – the best things to do in Ottawa with kids!

-Things to Do Indoors with Kids in Ottawa
+Fun Things to Do with Kids in Ottawa

 Whether you’re looking for indoor toddler activities in Ottawa, or the weather just isn’t cooperating, there’s still lots of things to do.
 Here are the best things to do with kids indoors in Ottawa